Originally published on May 1, 2011.

 A little sage advice: Be careful what you say about yourself, because yesterday’s jest could be tomorrow’s character-defining statement.

 Let me explain.
 Seventeen years ago, The One and I were invited for a wintry weekend in Washington, CT, long before we ever bought a home there.
-We were guests of our then brand-spanking-new friends, Matty and Janet R. Janet had worked with The One in real estate for a few years, but this was the second time we were in Matty’s company.
+We were guests of our then brand-spanking-new friends, Matty and Janet R. Janet had worked with The One in real estate for a few years, but this was only the second time we were in Matty’s company.

 How to describe Matty R?
 Born and raised in the Bronx, he could have walked onto the set of the “The Sopranos,” sat down alongside Sal “Big Pussy” Bonpensiero, Paulie Gualtieri, and Silvio Dante, and no one, not even the director, would have been the wiser.
 He says bootifull when he means beautiful.
 He’s all diamond pinkie rings, sharp suits, and combed-back hair.
 He hits the racetracks in Saratoga Springs, NY, and Baden Baden, Germany, in equal measure, and usually wins.
 Bottom line, had it not been for Janet, our worlds never would’ve collided.